stackbit-projects/my-business-6b0c6/src/pages/index.md

         media_width: sixty
       - title: Support and Opportunities
         content: |
-          resume review
+          Resume review

-          mock interview
+          Mock interview

-          job opportunities
+          Job opportunities

-          support on the path of transitioning into the workforce
+          Support on the path of transitioning into the workforce
         actions:
           - label: Learn More
             url: /about